-The Multiple BSSID capability enables the advertisement of information for BSSIDs using a single beacon or probe response frame instead of multiple beacon and probe response frame.

-A 32 bit bitmask, the lower 16 bits of which specifies the pdevs for which the feature needs to enabled.
+The Multiple BSSID capability enables the advertisement of information for BSSIDs using a single beacon or probe response frame instead of multiple beacon and probe response frames.
+A 32-bit bitmask, the lower 16 bits of which specifies the pdevs for which the feature needs to enabled.

-Bit corresponding to 6GHz radio is reserved as MBSSID is mandatory for 6GHz.
+A Bit corresponding to 6GHz radio is reserved as MBSSID and it is mandatory for 6GHz.

-A MBSSID set is characterized as follows -
+The MBSSID set is characterized as follows:

-- All members of the set use a common operating class, channel, channel access functions, and antenna connnector. - MaxBSSID indicator contains n, with 2n maximum number of BSSIDs in the set. - Members of the set have the same 47-n MSBs in there BSSIDs.
+- All members of the set use a common operating class, channel, channel access functions, and antenna connnector. - MaxBSSID indicator contains n, with 2n maximum number of BSSIDs in the set. - Members of the set have the same 47-n MSBs in their BSSIDs.

-FIGURE 2 Multi BSSID
+FIGURE 3 Multi BSSID